Preventing Relative Energy Deficiency in Sport (RED-S)

 Symptoms of RED-S

-The body is a very clever machine and can quite literally sense energy availability through a cellular enzyme known as AMPK.
-When we find ourselves in a state of low energy availability, the body prioritizes energy conservation by slowing down various biological functions.
+The body is a very clever machine and can quite literally sense energy availability.
+When we find ourselves in a state of low energy availability, the body prioritises energy conservation by slowing down various biological functions.
 As we identified earlier in this article, low energy availability leads to a reduction of critical reproductive hormones, including oestrogen and progesterone in women and testosterone in men.

 Health Related Symptoms Performance Related Symptoms